Isatis tinctoria: Woad and indigo

 Woad is biodegradable and safe in the environment.
 In Germany, there have been attempts to use it to protect wood against decay without applying dangerous chemicals.
 Production of woad is increasing in the UK for use in inks, particularly for inkjet printers, and dyes.
-The plant can cause problems, however: Isatis tinctoria is classified as an invasive species in parts of the United States.

 Invasive and noxious weed

 In certain locations, the plant is classified as a non-native and invasive weed.
 It is listed as a noxious weed by the agriculture departments of several states in the western United States: Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, and Wyoming.
 In Montana, it has been the target of an extensive, and largely successful, eradication attempt.